aregsar/aregsarblog/blog/2019/how-to-setup-a-github-pages-blog-in-five-minutes/index.md

 + Navigated to the "create a new repository" page on Github
 + Entered "aregsarblog" in the "repository name" field
-+ Enetered "aregs blog" in the optional "description" field
++ Entered "aregs blog" in the optional "description" field
 + Clicked on the "create repository" button

 At this point an empty Github repository is created.